DctxStudio/ScoreboardsDX/README.md

 # Scoreboards
-a plugin used to create scoreboards on dctxgames
+Scoreboard plugin used by dctxgames to create scoreboards